lukefretwell/lukefretwell.github.io/_pages/index.md

 ---
 layout: home
 title: Welcome.
-description: Entrepreneur, writer, civic hacker focused on the intersection of democracy and technology.
+description: Entrepreneur, writer, civic hacker focused on the intersection of design, technolgoy and democracy.
-button: About me
+button: About
 button-link: about/
 ---